 Matt Korobov got the call to sub in, for this meaningful middleweight scrap, against the WBC interim 160 champ.

 So, it bears asking, which entity caught the misstep?
-Nope, not VADA, which has drawn props for being the testing body which does the best job at filtering specimens and finding the presence of chemicals which give fighters an illegal edge.
+Nope, not VADA, which has drawn props for being the testing body which 2 which give fighters an illegal edge.
 A source who didn’t want to be named said no, VADA didn’t do testing for the card running Dec.
 22 at Barclays Center.
 So was USADA screening specimens?
 I was directed to ask the NY commission what testing was done for the fight card, promoted by Tom Brown and overseen by Premier Boxing Champions.

 DOS NYSAC spokesman Lee Park responded thusly to a request for info: “Can’t provide specifics but I can confirm that NYSAC ordered each athlete to undergo random out of competition testing prior to this match.
 The results of such testing were received and both brothers were cleared to fight.”